-In a positive kickstart to the week, the Government has sought to ease angel tax rules for startups.
-The new set of rules clarifies the otherwise burdening angel tax assessment on startups.
+In a positive kickstart to the week, the Government is looking to ease angel tax rules for startups.
+The new set of rules will ease burdening angel tax assessment on startups.

 What is Angel Tax for startups?

 Angel tax is the income tax payable by startups on capital raised via the issue of shares.
-This pertains to investment which exceeds the fair market value of the shares sold.
+This tax is levied on the investment which exceeds the fair market value of the shares sold.

 The excess investment is treated as income and taxed accordingly.